-Pair charged with public intoxication after being rescued from high water
+Two men rescued from high water

 We’re told both Baumgart and Elderkin refused medical treatment.
 Deputies suspected them of being under the influence of alcohol, so the pair was arrested on charges of public intoxication.

-Deputies say Baumgart was physically combative when they tried to search him, so he is facing an additional charge of resisting law enforcement.
+Deputies say Baumgart was physically combative when they tried to search him.

+Court records show Elderkin’s charge of public intoxication was dismissed Aug.
+20.

+They show Baumgart’s charges of public intoxication and resisting law enforcement was dismissed Aug.
+23

 Copyright 2019 WFIE.
 All rights reserved.